What is an SEO Audit?

 Each section in the WooRank tool has a handy help section that can be expanded to explain how to rectify any issues flagged in the audit.

-WooRank offers an unlimited amount of free audits for an unlimited number of websites.
-Some of the Advanced features are disabled in the free version, but it still provides a compressive assessment that you can use to make your site awesome.
+WooRank offers audits for an a number of websites.
+Projects are disabled in the free version, but it still provides a compressive assessment that you can use to make your site awesome.

 4. Compare competitors

-Although only available to Advanced Reviews, WooRank allows you to compare and track the progress of up to three competitors.
+Although only available to Projects, WooRank allows you to compare and track the progress of up to three competitors.

 This means that you can easily measure rank position for specific keywords and title tags used by your competitors to assess how your site compares.